 This section defines the Miami-Dade TPO's core responsibilities and the metropolitan transportation planning process where the public is engaged as well as the identification of needs and goals.
 The TPO meets the requirement by developing and updating a Transportation Improvement Program (TIP), Unified Planning Work Program (UPWP), and Public Participation Plan (PPP).
 Required activities for all documents include continuous improvements, complying with statutory and local requirements and performance measures, coordinating with regional partners, and maintaining ongoing tasks.
 Public engagement is carried out throughout the activities of this task.
-The UPWP budgets the core program activities and performance management (PM) activities on a two-year planning horizon, based on FY 2025 and FY 2026.
+The UPWP budgets the core program activities and performance measures and performance measures and performance measures.
 Figure 3 shows the planning horizons for the Miami-Dade TPO core requirements.